Keyfactor/k8s-orchestrator/README.md

    certificate store type.
 If you created it with the suggested values, this step can be skipped.
 7. Modify the config.json file (See the "Configuration File Setup" section later in this README)
 8. Start the Keyfactor Universal Orchestrator Service.
+9. Create the certificate store types you wish to manage.
+Please refer to the individual sections devoted to each supported store type under [Certificate Store Types](#certificate-store-types) later in this README.
+10. (Optional) Run certificate discovery jobs to populate the certificate stores with existing certificates.
+See the [Certificate Store Discovery](#certificate-store-discovery) section later in this README for more information.

+## Certificate Store Discovery
+**NOTE:** To use disovery jobs, you must have the story type created in Keyfactor Command and the `needs_server` checkbox MUST be checked.
+Otherwise you will not be able to provide credentials to the discovery job.

+The Kubernetes Orchestrator Extension supports certificate discovery jobs.
+This allows you to populate the certificate stores with existing certificates.
+To run a discovery job, follow these steps:

 ## Configuration File Setup